syntho-ai/syntho-docs/docs/deployment/kubernetes/jupyterhub_ray.md

 Please also request access to the Docker images for JupyterHub & Ray.
 These images will have all the necessary software installed to run the Syntho application correctly.
 The credentials are set in Kubernetes using `ImagePullSecrets` later.

+In this setup, the JupyterHub Helm chart will need to be pulled from https://jupyterhub.github.io/helm-chart/.
+Please make sure that accessing this URL is possible.
+If that's not the case, a zip file can be provided with the Helm chart as well.

 The images necessary for this deployment:

 - syntho-ray